-- evidence that you agree contracts in writing with clients prior to providing any services to them; - evidence that your contracts for the introduction of permanent candidates comply with REC standards, which are that you include a statement specifying the type of services to be provided, that you include details about fees and how these will be calculated and, if a refund/rebate is applicable, you lay out how this will be calculated and the conditions that will need to be met in order for the client to benefit from the refund/rebate; - evidence that your contracts for the supply of temporary work-seekers comply with REC standards, which are that you: include a statement specifying the type of services to be provided; state the procedure to be followed if a work-seeker proves to be unsatisfactory; include details about fees and how these will be calculated; and, if a refund/rebate is applicable, how this will be calculated and the conditions that will need to be met in order for the client to benefit from the refund/rebate.
+- evidence that your contracts for the introduction of permanent candidates comply with REC standards, which are: that you include a statement specifying the type of services to be provided; that you include details about fees and how these will be calculated; and, if a refund/rebate is applicable, you lay out how this will be calculated and the conditions that will need to be met in order for the client to benefit from the refund/rebate; - evidence that your contracts for the supply of temporary work-seekers comply with REC standards, which are that you: include a statement specifying the type of services to be provided; state the procedure to be followed if a work-seeker proves to be unsatisfactory; include details about fees and how these will be calculated; and, if a refund/rebate is applicable, how this will be calculated and the conditions that will need to be met in order for the client to benefit from the refund/rebate.
 In addition, any clauses relating to charges will need to comply with Regulation 10 of the Conduct Regulations.
-A clear explanation of Regulation 10 can be found in the Conduct Regulations factsheet;

-if you supply umbrella company workers, you will need to make this clear in relevant client contracts.
+A clear explanation of Regulation 10 can be found in the Conduct Regulations factsheet here; - if you supply umbrella company workers, you will need to make this clear in relevant client contracts.

-Client contact
+Client Contact